 Transforming Raw Data into Student Behaviors.

 Most universities stop at the SIS and LMS.
-While those are two powerful data sources, they are barely scratching the surface of the data available on your students.
+While those are two powerful data sources, they are barely scratching the surface of what can be measured from a behavioral perspective.

 University Data Sources

 Use new data sources that can drastically improve ability to analyze student success.

 Universities spend significant time and energy optimizing their WiFi network and analyzing its usage across the campus, but they don’t consider how this data could affect student success.

 As it turns out the network is an extremely robust way to measure student engagement without manual inputs or students downloading applications.
 Almost every student connects to the network, so this is a great data source to understand more holistically who is connected with campus and who isn’t.

 The primary repository for learning data and the primary focus of most universities analyzing student success, the LMS can be a powerful data source for understanding student behaviors.

 Anything from clicks, logins, page navigation, session length, engagement, and assessments can provide useful information informing faculty and administrators the engagement level of a particular student.